The 30 Best Websites to Sell Handmade Jewelry, Plus 5 Bonus Tips!

 Check out our other list of The Best Places to Sell Handmade Crafts Online and sell your other handmade goods.

-The Best Websites to Sell Handmade Jewelry
+What Is The Best Place to Sell Jewelry Online?

 Etsy is the best place to sell handmade jewelry online.

-They are the go-to source for most handmade items, so you’ll find a loyal customer base just waiting for your handmade goods.
+The site is the go-to source for most handmade items, so you’ll find a loyal customer base just waiting for your handmade goods.

 Amazon recently waived their monthly fee, so sellers now pay only a 15% referral fee.